How To Pack Your Resin Art

 1. Set Up

 First, and most importantly, ensure your resin has completely cured.
 Please don't wrap or ship your artwork before the 72hr mark.
-Though it may seem ready before this point, it won't have had a chance to dry all the way through and will be vulnerable to denting and marking.
+Though it may seem ready before this point, it hasn't had enough time to dry all the way through, making it susceptible to dents and marks.

 💡TIP: A full ArtResin cure is 72hrs for a standard 1/8" pour.
-If you pour thicker than this, please allow even more time for the resin to fully cure.
+If you pour thicker than this, please allow additional time for the resin to cure completely.

 Wear nitrile gloves and wrap your artwork on a soft blanket: you don't want to get fingerprints, smudges, or dents on that glossy resin finish.

 2. The First Layer

-The first layer really is the most important as it will be laying directly against the surface of your artwork, so choose wisely.
+The first protective layer really is the most important because it comes into direct contact with your artwork, so choose wisely.

 For this critical first layer, ArtResin's material of choice is Glassine art paper.
-Glassine is a glossy, super smooth, non-abrasive, acid-free paper and, unlike tissue paper, it's moisture and grease resistant and has no tooth so it won't stick to your resined surface.
-It's no wonder that it's used by art galleries and museums to wrap their paintings.
+Glassine is a glossy, exceptionally smooth paper that is non-abrasive and acid-free.
+Unlike tissue paper, it is moisture and grease resistant and has no tooth so it won't stick to your resined surface.
+It's no wonder that glassine paper is used by art galleries and museums to wrap their paintings.

-You can buy glassine paper in sheets or rolls at the art store or on Amazon.
-Glassine is not necessarily cheap, however it is by far the best paper to wrap delicate artwork in.
-If glassine paper is too costly, try parchment, butcher paper or kraft paper.
-They are cheaper options, but be aware that they aren't acid-free.
+Glassine paper can be purchased in sheets or rolls at art supply stores or on Amazon.
+While glassine may not be the most budget-friendly option, it's highly recommended for wrapping delicate artwork.
+If glassine paper is outside your budget, consider alternatives like parchment, butcher paper or kraft paper.
+They are more affordable options, but be aware that they lack the acid-free qualities of glassine.

-💡TIP - DO NOT put plastic packing materials of any kind directly on the surface of your cured epoxy resin surface.
-Plastic will stick and leave marks that are very difficult to remove!
-Bubblewrap especially is a big no-no!
-It's notoriously bad for leaving small, circular impressions on your resined surface.
-If you do use bubble wrap, use it as exterior padding only ensuring that the bubble side is facing out, away from your artwork, to minimize any chance of marks.
+💡TIP: DO NOT place plastic packing materials of any kind directly on the surface of your cured epoxy resin.
+Plastic will stick and leave marks that are difficult to remove.
+Bubblewrap, in particular, should be avoided.
+It's known to leave small, circular impressions on your resined surface.
+If you must use bubble wrap, use it only as exterior padding with the bubble side facing away from your artwork, to reduce the risk of marks.